Clun: Facilities

 The main streets in the town are Enfield Street, The Square, High Street, Ford Street, Bridge Street and Church Street.
 Along these streets are a handful of shops including a hair salon and a convenience store.
 The town previously had two butchers, which have since closed.
-However, a deli in the square has recently been installed and two tea rooms.
-Caractacus is a shop selling many things from candles to cards and caffatieres - and is an excellent place to buy gifts.
-There is also a post office (now within the convenience store) and tea rooms.
-On the Craven Arms Road there are a number of businesses (mostly at "The Green Industrial Estate"), including "Clun Garage" (motor sales, repairs and fuel), as well as the local fire station.
+However, there are two cafes, one directly on the bridge in a beautiful spot.
+Caractacus is a shop selling many things from candles to cards in the Square and further along on Ford Street is Craft Creations which opens on selected days and sells handcrafted items made by artisans in the Clun Valley.
+There is also a post office (now within the convenience store) and a museum in the Square.
+On the Craven Arms Road there are a number of small businesses (mostly at "The Green Industrial Estate"), as well as the local fire station.

 There are two pubs in the town – the Sun Inn and the White Horse Inn.
 The Buffalo Head Hotel ("the Buffalo") has been closed since about 2004, but has not yet been converted into another use (it lies dormant).
 The White Horse has an entry in the CAMRA Good Beer Guide 2015.

 The town has a primary school (St George's).
 Renowned for its great nursery, the school is situated near the church where it holds its annual nativity and various festivals and plays, open to children and parents.
 The school has a reputation across Shropshire for its excellent education and student support.